mach-kernel/mach-kernel.github.io/blog/ps4_mitm.md

 Alright, that's not too bad then.
 Looks like we should tamper with that `force_update` key.

-It seems that the author of PSProxy has already done this for us, so let's start there, with this file:
+It seems that the author of PSProxy has already done this for us, so let's start there, with this file.
+Some report that it works, some do not -- let's find out.

 ```xml
 <?xml version="1.0" ?>